Medical X-Ray Detectors Market

 -

-August 2020, Canon Medical Systems USA Inc. launched new SOLTUS 500 Mobile Digital X-ray that is equipped with enhancements that can streamline bedside exams to help improve workflow and productivity.
+In August 2020, Canon Medical Systems USA Inc. launched the SOLTUS 500 Mobile Digital X-ray, featuring advanced enhancements designed to streamline bedside exams.
+This innovation aims to improve workflow efficiency and boost productivity in clinical settings.

 -